Osmosis-AI/osmosis-git-sync-example/README.md

   --no-capture-details  # optional
 ```

 Omit `--no-capture-details` to include the hosted model's explanation in the output.
-If the API key is missing, the script still produces descriptive error messages about the requirement.
+If the API key is missing or the model/provider is unavailable, the CLI catches `MissingAPIKeyError`, `ModelNotFoundError`, and `ProviderRequestError` to surface actionable messages before exiting.

 ## Configuring CI/CD with GitHub Actions

+1. **Review the workflow definition:** `.github/workflows/reward_rubric.yml` ships with this repo.
+It installs the package and runs the rubric scorer so you can see the current score each time the workflow executes.
-1. **Add the API key secret:** In your GitHub repository, open **Settings → Secrets and variables → Actions**, click **New repository secret**, name it `OPENAI_API_KEY`, and paste the same key you use locally.
-GitHub encrypts it and only exposes it to workflow runs.
+2. **Create the expected environment:** In your GitHub repository, open **Settings → Environments**, click **New environment**, and name it `osmosis-secrets` (the workflow references this environment).
-2. **Understand the workflow trigger:** `.github/workflows/reward_rubric.yml` runs automatically on pushes and pull requests that touch `reward_rubric/reward_rubric_config.yaml`, keeping rubric edits validated without running on unrelated changes.
-3. **Review the CI output:** After pushing a change, check the **Actions** tab.
-The job `Reward Rubric Score` installs dependencies, runs `python reward_rubric/reward_rubric.py --config reward_rubric/reward_rubric_config.yaml`, and surfaces success or failure details in the logs.
-4. **Re-run or trigger manually:** From the workflow run page you can click **Re-run jobs** to execute the latest code or secrets again.
-To test on demand, add a `workflow_dispatch` trigger so you can launch the job with the **Run workflow** button.
+3. **Add environment secrets:** Inside the `osmosis-secrets` environment, use **Add environment secret** to provide the keys required for evaluation.
+For this example, set `OPENAI_API_KEY`.
+If you plan to exercise other hosted models, also add any of `ANTHROPIC_API_KEY`, `GOOGLE_API_KEY`, or `XAI_API_KEY`.
+4. **Understand the trigger:** Any push or pull request that modifies `reward_rubric/reward_rubric_config.yaml` automatically runs the workflow so you can check the revised score before merging the change.
+5. **Review and re-run:** After each run, open the **Actions** tab to inspect the job logs.
+Use **Re-run jobs** for the most recent commit, or add a `workflow_dispatch` trigger if you want to run the scorer on demand.

 ## How Osmosis syncs this repository